-October 4 celebrates one of America’s favorite foods - it’s National Taco Day!
+October 4 celebrates one of the nation's favorite foods - it’s National Taco Day!
 Tacos are tortillas that can be filled with anything you want, from beef and chicken, to fish, to vegetables.
 There is something for everyone, so no wonder they are such a crowd-pleaser.
-The best thing about this day is that most taco restaurants will have special National Taco Day deals on, so you can go enjoy this delicious traditional Mexican dish for a discounted price.
+The best thing about this day is that most taco restaurants will have special National Taco Day deals, so you can go enjoy this delicious traditional Mexican dish for a discounted price.
 Which can only mean one thing: more tacos for you!

-In 1974, the holiday was expanded to National Taco Month, promoted by a few food and drink companies, such as Kraft Foods and Pearl Brewing.
-After Gomez’s death in 1983, National Taco Day, Week and Month seemingly disappeared from history.
+In 1974, the holiday was expanded to National Taco Month, promoted by a few large companies, such as Kraft Foods and Pearl Brewing.
+After Gomez died in 1983, National Taco Day, Week and Month seemingly disappeared from history.

 The current date for National Taco Day was introduced in 2004, and the day started gaining popularity again in 2009, after a Del Taco campaign to celebrate National Taco Day.
 The day has kept growing until today, with more chains and restaurants joining in on the fun.